 Episode 7: A way forward

 Is the Northwest fatally divided, or can we overcome our differences and work together?
-We tell the story of one group of loggers and environmentalists who have found some semblance of common ground.
+We tell the story of one group of loggers and environmentalists, the Blue Mountains Forest Partners, who have found some semblance of common ground.
 But it didn’t come easy.
 And no one knows how long it’ll last.
+Is there a way to manage our forests that’s good for forests and small towns?

 Additional reading/watching list